Reliance (bus company): Depots

 As of December 2024, Reliance operates from a single depot in Sutton-on-the-Forest, North Yorkshire.

 Vehicles

 The fleet prior to the takeover by Transdev consisted of diesel-powered vehicles, such as those manufactured by Alexander Dennis (Enviro200 MMC), and MCV (Evora).

 In February 2020, a Reliance double-decker bus hit a low rail bridge on Leeman Road in York and lost its roof.
-No injuries were reported, despite the driver of the bus being checked by paramedics on scene, and train services across the bridge resumed a few hours after the incident.
+No injuries were reported, despite the driver of the bus being checked by paramedics on scene.
+Train services across the bridge resumed a few hours after the incident.

 In January 2021, a Reliance single decker bus being driven out of service struck an oncoming vehicle, killing the driver of the car.
-The driver was later jailed for dangerous driving.
+The driver of the bus was later jailed for dangerous driving.